MetroStar/comet-api/README.md

 3. Commit your Changes (`git commit -m 'Added new feature_a'`)
 4. Push to the Branch (`git push origin feature_a`)
 5. Open a Pull Request

+## Next Steps

+The following provides a short list of tasks which are potential next steps for this project.
+These could be steps in making use of this baseline or they could be for learning purposes.

+- [ ] Add/Update existing endpoints with more applicable entities and/or columns
+- [ ] Update applicable endpoints to require JWT
+- [ ] Add Admin endpoints to support password reset
+- [ ] Replace default database with external database (Ex.
+Postgres)
+- [ ] Deploy to cloud infrastructure
+- [ ] Automate doc publishing process